embedded2013/qemu-semihost/README.md

 ReadCounter – a trivial device for QEMU
 ==

-This example demonstrates how to implement a simple virtual device to QEMU and access this device from a program compiled for ARM Cortex-M3 architecture.
+This example demonstrates how to implement a simple virtual device for QEMU and access this device from a program compiled for ARM Cortex-M3 architecture.

 The device is visible to the user program as a 32-bit memory-mmapped register that